Modeling Light Signals Using Data from the First Pulsed Neutron Source Program at the DUNE Vertical Drift ColdBox Test

 The integrated and average of all photons normalized to the standard simulation condition for each systematic effect is shown in Fig.~\ref{fig:syst_ratio_int_pe}.
 Overall, the displacement of the neutron generator gives small variations in the arriving optical photons.
 On the other hand, the field conditions in the non-readout LAr volume have a large impact on XA modules nearest to the source, especially for small signals (left plot in Fig.~\ref{fig:syst_ratio_int_pe}).
 At a higher number of photons, the electric field impact is smaller, and the modeling of interactions outside active LAr becomes important (right plot in Fig.~\ref{fig:syst_ratio_int_pe} ).

 The peak ADC amplitude to photoelectron calibration constant used in the data discussed in Sec.~\ref{sec:adc2pe} affects the observed amount of light on each XA.
-The systematic shift of this constant up and down by one ADC unit is applied to the calculation in data, and the resulting counts are presented in Tab.~\ref{tab:evtratespeadcshift}.
-Overall, we observe that the non-cosmic component in data has a max shift of 8.3\% to the nominal scenario from C4.
+The systematic shift of this constant up and down by one ADC unit is applied to the calculation in data, and the resulting counts are compared to the nominal case.
+The non-cosmic component in data has a max shift of 8.3\% to the nominal scenario from the C4 XA module.